simonmika/egmontmika.com/content/blog/full-time or part-time.md

 Jesus worked hard, yet never seemed to get any of these symptoms.
 Is it, because he only served one master and never submitted to people’s expectations?

-Thus, he was free to listen to his inner voice and obey the one who had sent him.
+Thus, he was free to listen to the Spirit and obey the One who had sent him.

 Any-time.
 All-the-time.

+This is for you and me.